-Since our founding in 1998, we have built our business on open-source software.
-We have built a strong reputation by partnering with leading organizations to create and support large, collaborative, and open communities that use and improve our open-source software platforms.
+Since our founding in 1998, we have built our business on open source software.
+We have built a strong reputation by partnering with leading organizations to create and support large, collaborative, and open communities that use and improve our open source software platforms.
 When working with our customers, these platforms enable us to focus on innovation and deliver customized solutions cost effectively, without vendor lock-in, and with our customers maintaining full ownership and control of their products.

-Our Commitment to the Principles of Open Source
+Our Commitment to Open Science

 We believe that we can most effectively achieve our mission by being committed to the principles of open science.
-This commitment and its benefits are particularly well-exemplified by our collaborations and our open-source business model.
+This commitment and its benefits are particularly well-exemplified by our collaborations and our open source business model.

 Collaborations with Academia, Government, and Industry

 Our platforms have promoted and benefited from extensive collaborations with academia, government, and industry.
-We have facilitated these collaborations, in part, by distributing our platforms using open-source software licenses that are not encumbered with onerous intellectual property restrictions.
+We have facilitated these collaborations, in part, by distributing our platforms using open source software licenses that are not encumbered with onerous intellectual property restrictions.
 These licenses encourage talented developers from around the world to scrutinize our platforms, develop innovative solutions using them, and contribute those solutions back to them.
 Rigorous test and review processes ensure that contributions to our platforms meet extremely high coding standards.
 These open licenses, world-wide collaborations, and high-quality contributions ensure that our platforms and their communities drive scientific inquiry and innovation as a matter of daily practice.

-Open-Source Business Model
+Open Source Business Model

-Open-source software naturally supports a service business model.
+Open source software naturally supports a service business model.
 This model helps our customers make effective use of the advanced algorithmic capabilities of our platforms, avoid vendor lock-in, and build their own solutions and internal expertise.

-While we encourage open-source software, data sharing, and open-access publications whenever possible, we also respect the need for proprietary solutions due to competitive, privacy, security, and regulatory restrictions.
-We will work with any enterprise to integrate our open-source platforms into its products and processes, even if portions of the solution remain closed.
+While we encourage open source software, data sharing, and open access publications whenever possible, we also respect the need for proprietary solutions due to competitive, privacy, security, and regulatory restrictions.
+We will work with any enterprise to integrate our open source platforms into its products and processes, even if portions of the solution remain closed.

-Our open-source business model has helped us create a dynamic, impactful, challenging, and meaningful corporate culture and make significant contributions to our customers and collaborators.
+Our open source business model has helped us create a dynamic, impactful, challenging, and meaningful corporate culture and make significant contributions to our customers and collaborators.
 These benefits are reflected in our mission and our values.